Marianne Garneau traces how the IWW carved out a unique training program and novel approach to organizing.

 Another series of pamphlets – this time written by IWW members — was produced in the 1970s.
 These included an Organizing Manual and a Bargaining Manual.
 “The problem of how to grow – how to reach out and organize – dominated the Convention,” according to the memoirs of one Ottilie Markholt, a long-time labor activist from the Pacific Northwest but at the time a new wobbly; a “deceptively grandmotherly looking woman who was in fact a hard-nosed unionist” according to a posthumous tribute in the Industrial Worker some thirty years later.
 Markholt says, in light of this new priority, “A group of delegates met informally to plan an IWW organizing manual… The convention approved our plan and named me coordinator.”
 They “mulled over the problem of Wobblies as organizers, with an ever widening circle of correspondents,” including IWW luminary Fred Thompson.
 They eventually produced a 23-page manual for sale at GHQ.

 The manual tracks mainstream union approaches all the way to campaigning for an NLRB win.
-Most of its advice centers around winning an election or formal recognition through other means like picketing or striking.
+Most of its advice centers around winning an election or formal recognition through other means like picketing or striking (trainers today would counter that formal recognition through these other means no less sets one upon the path of formalized labor relations).
 The section on union-busting is focused on legal employer stall tactics around an election.
 A sample authorization card is included.

 Fascinatingly, this focus on elections comes despite a warning that: